Coronary Artery Disease

 Heart & Vascular Institute

 Coronary artery disease affects roughly 16.5 million Americans and is the leading cause of death among both men and women.
-Because coronary artery disease requires ongoing management, the dedicated cardiologists at Heart & Vascular Institute in Wayne, Dearborn, Detroit, and Southfield, Michigan, provide integrative care.
+Because coronary artery disease requires ongoing management, the dedicated cardiologists at Heart & Vascular Institute in Wayne, Dearborn, Detroit, Allen Park, and Southfield, Michigan, provide integrative care.
 If you have a history of coronary artery disease or certain risk factors (like atherosclerosis), don’t hesitate to contact the clinic nearest you directly.
 Book your exam through the website or call any office.

 Coronary Artery Disease Q & A